Campus life

 Group of students hanging out at an outdoor table

 At UVic, there is so much to explore and experience outside the classroom.
-From attending orientation, to participating in clubs and course unions, to hanging out with your friends in the cafeteria, there are always opportunities to get involved and have some fun.
-And if you ever need support, we're here for you, every step of the way.
+From attending orientation, participating in clubs and course unions, to hanging out with your friends around campus, and exploring the broader Victoria community, there are always opportunities to get involved and have some fun.
+If you ever need support, we're here for you, every step of the way.

 Welcome Centre